The combination of climate change, deforestation, pollution, overfishing, and more, have produced a biodiversity crisis.

 So how do we combat industrial-scale deforestation?
 With industrial-scale reforestation.

-Enter BioCarbon Engineering, a British company founded by ex-NASA employees that has developed AI-guided tree-planting drones.
+Enter BioCarbon Engineering, a British company founded by ex-NASA employees that has developed Artificial Intelligence-guided tree-planting drones.

 These drones first map an area to identify prime planting locations, then fire seed pods tucked inside of biodegradable missiles into the ground.
 The pods contain a custom-designed gelatinous growth medium that acts as a shock absorber to cushion impact, then a nutrient-dispenser to speed plant growth.